fluid-checkout/fluid-checkout/readme.txt

 == Upgrade Notice ==

+= 1.2.5 =
+New feature to automatically hide shipping address fields when "Local Pickup" is selected.

 = 1.2.4 =
 Small layout bug fixes and compatibility with "Stripe for WooCommerce" and "Mercado Pago Payments for WooCommerce".